dfranusic/pmink/README.md

 ```

-### libpmcfg
+### Configuration parser library
 ---
 pMINK Configuration parser library is a core component used primarily by **Configuration daemon (configd)**.
 When designing a system on top of pMINK framework, configuration definition is always a good starting point.
 There
 are two types of configuration files used by configd; **definition** and **contents**.

 Definition file is used to describe the structure of data stored in the contents file.
-Propper definition ensures data
+Proper definition ensures data
-integrity and avoids unecessary implementations of custom data validators in user specific daemons.
+integrity and avoids unnecessary implementations of custom data validators in user specific daemons.
 Both types
 of configuration files share a similar structure and are parsed using the same grammar.
 Default extension for pMINK
 configuration files is ``.pmink``; a standard naming convention used in this project is to add a `_def` suffix to
 base name of definition file (e.g. ``pmink_def.pmcfg`` for definition and ``pmink.pmcfg`` for contents).